 The foundational text for this course is Robin Wall Kimmerer's nonfiction book Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants.
 Through this text, students gain an understanding of ecological systems while simultaneously deepening their connection to the world around them.
 A day in science class at OA ranges from in-depth discussions of that day's reading, to time spent in our on-campus garden investigating how compost is utilized to create closed systems, to explorations of our expansive trail system identifying trees and exploring the history of logging in our region.

-The culmination of this course is an opportunity for students to teach their peers during student-led classes, further honing their science communication skills.
 Ultimately, students will utilize scientific thinking and inquiry to investigate humans' role in shaping our environment while simultaneously being empowered to find solutions in the space between turning off the lights and voting.

 EXCERPTED TEXTS